robert-altmiller/hf_llms/README.md

 ### Step 2: Install the Libraries requirements.txt <br>

 Requirements need to be installed prior to running the __hf_keywords.py__ file, and there is a requirements.txt in the local repository.
-If you are using Databricks the __requirments.txt__ that is installed from the __hf_keywords__ Python notebook.
+If you are using Databricks the __requirments.txt__ that is installed at the top of the __hf_keywords__ Python notebook.

 - libraries that need to be installed are __pyspark__, __torch__, and __transformers__.